StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 # Templates: Transclusion

 ::: definition
-__Transclusion__ describes the process of embedding content defined in a template into another page.
-Transcluded content can be customized by ==parameters== that are set while invoking a template.
+Transclusion describes the process of embedding content defined in a template into another page.
+Transcluded content can be customized by ==parameters== the values of which are are included in distinct locations during template invokation.

 Quelle: Eigene Definition angelehnt an
 :::